qtng/qatt-description-code/README.md

-## QATT Description Code (QATT-DC)
+## QATT Description Code

-This repository defines the **QATT Description Code (QATT-DC)**, a compact, formal notation for describing the **visual structure** of Quốc Âm Tân Tự characters.
+This repository defines the **QATT Description Code**, a compact, formal notation for describing the **visual structure** of Quốc Âm Tân Tự characters.

-Because Quốc Âm Tân Tự symbols are not currently encoded in Unicode, QATT-DC provides a standardized way to **reference, analyze, and discuss** these characters in technical and academic contexts.
+Because Quốc Âm Tân Tự symbols are not currently encoded in Unicode, QATT Description Code provides a standardized way to **reference, analyze, and discuss** these characters in technical and academic contexts.

 ### Basic concept